Lambda-School-Labs/bio-bid-fe/README.md

     * start - starts the production server after a build is created
     * test - runs tests in **tests** directory
     * eject - copy the configuration files and dependencies into the project so you have full control over them
+    * coverage - runs tests and reports test coverage for project. (run in the bio-bid-fe directory)

 # Contributing